Milnerrafe/Milnerrafe/README.md

-### Hi I am Rafe Milner, 👋 (Yes, my username does have my last name first, just a habit) I am a fan of Technology.
+### Hi I am Rafe Milner, 👋 I am a fan of Technology.
 I love using Apple devices, testing beta software, and sometimes if I'm feeling up to it, developing a couple of things, Follow me on all the platforms @milnerrafe.
 [![][1-shield]][1] [![][2-shield]][2] [![][3-shield]][3]